sheller2010/weibo-public-opinion-datasets/readme.md

 The latest and most popular social events will be disclosed and discussed on Weibo as soon as possible.
 Therefore, it is of great significance to build a real-time and full-scale Weibo public opinion dataset.

-At present, given specified keywords and a specified period, we have two methods for constructing Weibo public opinion datasets:
+At present, given specified keywords and a specified period, there are two methods for constructing Weibo public opinion datasets:
-(1) Based on advanced search interface of Weibo, however, due to the limitation of the Weibo search interface, we can only obtain up to 1,000 tweets with a specified keyword and a specified period, making it difficult to build large-scale datasets.
-(2) Traversing all Weibo users, collecting all their tweets in a specified period, and filting tweets with specified keywords.
+(1) advanced search API given by Weibo; (2) Traversing all Weibo users, collecting all their tweets in the specified period, and then filtering tweets with specified keywords.

-However, traversing billions of Weibo users requires much resources and time, making it inefficient to build datasets.
+However, for method (1), due to the limitation of the Weibo search API, the result of once search contains up to 1000 tweets, making it difficult to build large-scale datasets.
+As for method (2), although we could build large-scale datasets with almost no omissions, traversing all billions of Weibo users requires very long time and large bandwidth resources.
+In addition, a large number of Weibo users are inactive, and it makes no sense to traverse their homepages, because they may not post any tweets in the specified period.

 ![](./images/dataset-builder.png)

-To bypass these limitations, we propose a novel method to construct Weibo public opinion datasets, which can significantly improve the crawling efficiency while maintaining the big size of datasets.
+To alleviate these limitations, we propose a novel method to construct Weibo public opinion datasets, which can build large-scale datasets with high construction efficiency.
-Specifically, our method is based on the above method (2), but we first build and dynamically maintain a high-quilty Weibo active user pool (just a small part of all users), and then we only traverse these users and collect their all tweets with specified keywords in a specified period.
+Specifically, we first build and dynamically maintain a high-quilty Weibo active user pool (just a small part of all users), and then we only traverse these users and collect all their tweets with specified keywords in the specified period.

 <h2 align="center">Weibo Active User Pool</h2>
 Based on init seed users and continuous expansion through social relationships,